Krisluvoh/Kids-Closet/README.md

 - Integration of a shipping gateway for seamless delivery.
 - Enhanced recommendation engine based on user preferences.
 - Implementing a user feedback system for seller and buyer reviews.
+- Adding carousel effect for featured products.
+- Creating a seperate API to update product content.
+- Better more asthetic visuals.

 ## GitHub Repository
 Explore our GitHub repository [GitHub](https://github.com/Krisluvoh/Kids-Closet.git) to access the complete codebase.
 We maintain a transparent development process with frequent commits to showcase the evolution of our project.
 Feel free to contribute and share your thoughts!